kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - When in the hallway again, *Party: Remove T3*
 - Open docking bay at far end of hall
 - Selkath announcement interrupts you
-- *Force/Stims: Cast Burst of Speed and Force Valor, use Alacrity*
+- *Force/Stims: Cast Burst of Speed and Force Valor, use Alacrity and Hyper-Strength*
 - *Shield: Use Echani Shield if you equipped it*
 - Use shuttle to travel to Sith Base